Seville Great House

 Kola nuts are traditionally offered to respected guests visiting homes in West Africa and are a mild stimulant.

 Coca Cola’s African roots.
-This in itself is worth a few thousands words.
+This in itself is worth a few thousand words.

 Taino people called the island Haymaica, meaning ‘Land Abounding with Springs’.
 The name changed shape soon after the arrival of Christopher Columbus and he referred to the island as Yamaye.